-Inadequate Property Maintenance in Rochester, New York
+Inadequate Property Maintenance In Rochester, New York

-Jed Dietrich, Esq., Is Recognized As A Best Lawyer in America, Who Has Dedicated His Career to Combating Negligence and Injustice.
+Jed Dietrich, Esq., Is Recognized As A Best Lawyer of America, Who Has Dedicated His Career to Combating Negligence and Injustice.
 If You Were Injured at A Poorly Maintained Property in Monroe County or Rochester, New York, You Could Be Eligible for Compensation.

 Property owners across Monroe County and Rochester have a legal responsibility to ensure their property is safe for employees, guests, and passersby.
 Under state and local law, property owners must perform maintenance whenever it is warranted.
 This might mean ordering repairs to prevent an anticipated hazard or fixing a known danger within a reasonable span of time.
 When property owners neglect their duty, people could get hurt and seriously injured.

 If you, or a loved one, have been hurt because a Rochester property owner failed to keep their business, home, or apartment complex free from danger, you could be entitled to significant financial compensation.
 However, you cannot collect recompense without compelling evidence.
 You must show that the property owner’s negligence led to your injuries.